2

 The Grassroots Manager plans and executes a comprehensive grassroots advocacy program across an assigned geography.
 This includes attracting volunteers and developing, maintaining, and implementing a volunteer leadership program.
 The position is responsible for developing and implementing grassroots strategies and campaign plans for local, state, and federal legislative priorities, and facilitating the achievement of ACS CAN volunteer fundraising goals primarily through supporting volunteers in their fundraising.
 The position embraces diversity, equity, and inclusion in every aspect of the role, particularly through volunteer attraction, development, and engagement.
 The position models the organization's values and cultural beliefs and complies with all relevant lobbying protocols for each state and executes all assigned administrative duties.

-***This is a remote position that is home based within the Greater Houston market area.
-This role will have regular travel in the Greater Houston Market area, and other parts of Texas to support volunteers and events.
-There will also be travel across the country periodically throughout the year.***
+***This is a remote position that is preferred to be home based within the Greater Houston area.
+Candidates can be located in commutable distance and must be able to regularly travel and work in the Greater Houston communities.
+The role will have some limited travel to other parts of Texas to support volunteers and events. ***

 ESSENTIAL FUNCTIONS: